SCP-iota/SCP-iota.github.io/_posts/2024-08-03-inferred-lifetime-checking.md

 layout: blog_post
 category: software
 title: "Inferred Lifetime Management: Could we skip the garbage collector *and* the verbosity?"
+description: "My ideas for a memory management strategy that combines efficiency, safety, and simplicity"
 ---

 I like Rust; it's possibly my favorite programming language.
 (It's not a cult I swear!)
 One thing I *really* like about Rust is its no-cost memory management.
 Most modern languages, like C#, Python, JavaScript, Swift, etc. implement memory management at runtime using methods like garbage collection or reference counting, but those methods come at a cost to performance.
 Lower-level languages like C and C++ leave memory management largely to the programmer, inevitably leading to crashes, bugs, and security vulnerabilities.
 Rust, however, prefers to implement memory safety at *compile-time*, giving us the closest possible solution to the best of both worlds.
 It has a caveat, though...